benburton/huff/README.md

  * brew
  * port

-Ring queries each of these package management utilities, and infers which to use based on the package's presense or absense in the package repository.
+Huff queries each of these package management utilities, and infers which to use based on the package's presense or absense in the package repository.

-## Using ring
+## Using huff

 ### Installation

 Ring installations are done using the install target:

-    > sudo ring install simplejson
+    > sudo huff install simplejson
     simplejson found in pip > installing simplejson via pip simplejson installed!

 #### Installation from multiple/ambiguous sources

-Ring installations that match to one or more package management utilities will prompt you to decide which to use:
+Huff installations that match to one or more package management utilities will prompt you to decide which to use:

-    > sudo ring install json
+    > sudo huff install json
     json found in npm
     json found in pip
     which json do you want to install?